Is your automation still clicking buttons or rewriting its logic?

 Working Capital Release

 Inventory and receivables no longer sit idle.
-For instance, british telecom operator re-engineered its service activation process by using AI to automate business process steps that matched production with verified demand.
+For instance, British telecom operator re-engineered its service activation process by using AI to automate business process steps that matched production with verified demand.
 Lead time dropped from 90 to 30 days.
 That meant recovering two months of working capital, with no additional labor and no legacy process burden.

 Cross-Silo Visibility